In a good way, Ubiquiti’s AmpliFi Alien has been a weird router.

 On the bottom, the Alien has a ring of greenish light that shows the router’s status.
-The light flashes (and the touch screen also responds) each time you apply a setting, or when you want to locate it via the mobile app — like you could misplace something that big.
+The light flashes (and the touch screen also responds) each time you apply a setting or when you want to locate it via the mobile app — like you could misplace something that ostentatious.

 By the way, this bottom ring of light is similar to the one on UniFi Dream Machine‘s top but much brighter.
 Also, like the UDM, the Alien has a built-in speaker that plays a tune each time it starts or when you apply a new setting.

 You might like the Alien’s frills, but if you don’t, you’ll be happy to know that you won’t need to make the router play sounds or flash its colorful light often.
-The setup process was short in my case, and there aren’t many settings to change.
+The setup process was short in my case — there weren’t many settings to change.

 Indeed, using the AmpliFi mobile app, which is used for all AmpliFi hardware, I could get the router up and running in less than 5 minutes.
 There was nothing to note here, other than the fact you’ll need to get an account with Ubiquiti, which I had already created for the AmpliFi HD’s review.

 The app is easy to use and allows for an overview of your home network.
 You can monitor connected clients in real-time and manage its speaker and lighting.
 You can also schedule to turn off the touchscreen during certain hours.

-As for your network, there aren’t a lot of settings or features to change.
-You can set up port forwarding and fixed IP addresses.
-But in both cases, you’ll have to enter a client’s information manually — quite a pain considering you work on a phone’s screen.
+As mentioned above, using the app, you can set up port forwarding and fixed IP addresses.
+But in both cases, it’s a bit of a pain considering the phone’s screen.

 And that’s about all of the conventional settings and features you’ll find.
-There are no standard extras, such as Dynamic DNS, online protection, or game-related features, and so on.
+There are no standard extras, such as Dynamic DNS, online protection, game-related features, and so on.
 (Similar to the case of the AmpliFi HD, the Alien might have a game version that comes with built-in QoS.)

-As for Wi-Fi settings, you can do some customization of the Alien’s Wi-Fi network, namely separating the 5GHz and 2.4GHz bands, or create a new virtual network for each band.
+As for Wi-Fi settings, you can customize the Alien’s Wi-Fi network, namely separating the 5GHz and 2.4GHz bands, or create a new virtual network for each band.

-You can also pick the channel you want a band to work on (or leave it as Auto), and the channel bandwidth.
-By the way, there’s no option for the 5GHz bands to work on the 160MHz bandwidth, which is required for Wi-Fi 6 to deliver its best performance.
+You can also pick the channel you want a band to work on (or leave it as Auto) and the channel bandwidth.

 AmpliFi Teleport: Sleek VPN for travelers

-In this case, all devices of one location will enjoy the VPN benefit by being part of the other place.
-But this setup doesn’t help when you travel, when you likely need a VPN the most.
-So, the lack of support for regular computers makes Teleport far from perfect.
+In this case, all devices of one location will enjoy the VPN benefit by being part of the other place, making the feature quite fitting for businesses with two small offices.

-I tried the ad-blocking out for a few days, and it worked quite well.
-It indeed blocked most ads of all kinds.
-Once in a while, though, some Youtube videos still managed to sneak in a few.
+By the way, I tried the ad-blocking out for an extended period, and it worked pretty well.
+The feature indeed blocked most ads of all kinds.
+However, it’s far from perfect.

 Ubiquiti AmpliFi Alien: Unconventional specs, no multi-gig port